 The hamlet of S-charl itself is car-free.
 For a rest or refreshment, two restaurants invite you, which also offer rooms.
 Bikers are welcome here and enjoy a well-deserved break before continuing along the stream.
 The route leads past God Tamagur, the highest Swiss stone pine forest in Europe, over the Pass da Costainas at 2250 m.a.s.l. and down to Lü in the Münstertal.

-The Bernina Express crosses the Alps as the highest railroad line and is operated by one of the five large and well-known Swiss panorama trains.
-The Bernina line starts in St. Moritz, then climbs up the Bernina Pass with a gradient of up to 70 per mille and reaches the top of the pass at Ospizio Bernina at 2253 m.a.s.l.
-It descends to Poschiavo via Alp Grüm and Cavaglia with its interesting glacier mills.
+The Bernina Express crosses the Alps as the highest railway line and is operated by one of Switzerland's five major and well-known panoramic trains.
+The Bernina line starts in St. Moritz, then climbs up the Bernina Pass with a gradient of up to 7%, reaching the summit at Ospizio Bernina at 2,253 m above sea level.
+The descent to Poschiavo takes you via Alp Grüm and Cavaglia, featuring impressive glacier mills.

-If you want to see palm trees as well as the glaciers of the alpine massif on the same day, a trip with the Bernina Express to Tirano is a good idea.
+If you want to see palms alongside the glaciers of the Alpine massif on the same day, a trip on the Bernina Express to Tirano is a great option.

 In the thermal springs in Scuol you can bathe in mineral water.
 Several indoor and outdoor pools, a steam bath, a sauna area and the Roman-Irish bath make the "Bogn Engiadina" the spa and wellness center in the Lower Engadine.